ibm-cloud-docs/power-iaas/Network-security-group.md

+Before you disable the {{site.data.keyword.nsg-lc}}s feature on a workspace, you must delete all the existing NSGs and NAGs, except the NSG and NAG that are tagged as **Default**.
+{: important}

 The default rules can be deleted to achieve complete isolation between members in the same NSG, as well as from external addresses.
 When the default rules are deleted, all inbound traffic is denied by default.
 To delete these rules, complete the steps that are listed in the [Deleting rules from an existing NSG](#delete-rule-nsg) section.
 {: tip}